openSUSE/landing-page/README.md

 ## Do not use fonts.googleapis.com

 These were removed from the page and will not be used due to concerns related to the fonts sending IP info back to Google's hosted server.
-Other providers of fonts that send IP information back to the host server will not be merged.
+Don't import any external CDN for API or fonts, JS-Frameworks to avoid legal problems.

 ## Why did we need a new one?